 Christmas in New York is steeped in tradition – the Rockefeller Center has been at the center of all Christmas celebrations since memory, the ice rink for 75+ years and the big, decorated Christmas tree right in the center has been a tradition for more than 80 years.
 Don’t miss out the annual Christmas Spectacular hosted by Radio City, and the market in the Columbus circle.
 We are sure your family and kids will love the best of New York hospitality.
 Watch the video below to figure out what all you can do in New York during Christmas –

-If you have kids, we strongly recommend Malta as the place where you should have your family Christmas holiday in 2017.
+If you have kids, we strongly recommend Malta as the place where you should have your family Christmas holiday.
 Around 200 actors create a scene from 2000 years back in a field as big as 0.2 square kilometers.
 People can just walk around and see individuals and sometimes whole families living like in the olden days – even with cattle grazing etc. Best thing about this open setup is that your kids can also learn the ancient traditions, if they want to.
 If you want to listen to some of the best carols, try the St. John’s Cathedral during advent and for a display of amazing Christmas display lights, try the Republic Street.
 If you are with kids, don’t miss the Museum of Toys, a private museum with toys from the late 18th century.

 6. Amsterdam, Netherlands